nwaughachukwuma/nyre-fetch/README.md

 # Nyre-Fetch

-Nyre-Fetch is a simple node-fetch wrapper with a few extra features ⚡️.
+Nyre-Fetch is a simple fetch wrapper with a few extra features ⚡️.

 ## Installation